davassi/iota.curl.java/README.md

-Porting of IOTA CURL in Java.
+Porting of IOTA's Proof of Work function in Java, called CURL.
+Curl technically is a sponge function (https://en.wikipedia.org/wiki/Sponge_function)

 To execute:

 	final IotaCurlMiner iotacurl = new IotaCurlMiner();
-        String mined = iotacurl.doCurlPowSingleThread(in, 5);
+    final String mined = iotacurl.doCurlPowSingleThread(in, difficulty);
 	System.err.println("Mined: " + mined);

-where "in" is a 2673 String character lenght composed by [A-Z] and '9'
+where "in" is a 2673 String character lenght composed by [A-Z] and '9'.

 To compile:

 	mvn clean compile